By believing passionately in something that still does not exist, we create it. The non-existent is whatever we have not sufficiently desired.

 In 2006, I co-founded Mediators Beyond Borders, based in Washington D.C.
 MBB is an organization that mobilizes mediators around the world to support individuals, organizations, communities, and governments in building conflict-resolution literacy and capacity in under-served communities.

-The countries in which I have taught and mediated include Armenia, Australia, Austria, Brazil, Canada, China, Cuba, Denmark, England, Georgia, Greece, India, Ireland, Japan, Mexico, Netherlands, New Zealand, Nicaragua, Pakistan, Puerto Rico, Scotland, Slovenia, Thailand, Turkey, Ukraine, USSR, and Zimbabwe.
+The countries in which I have taught and mediated include Armenia, Australia, Austria, Bahamas, Brazil, Canada, China, Cuba, Denmark, England, Georgia, Greece, India, Ireland, Japan, Mexico, Netherlands, New Zealand, Nicaragua, Pakistan, Puerto Rico, Scotland, Slovenia, Thailand, Turkey, Ukraine, USSR, and Zimbabwe.

 What drives my work is a deep belief that together we can create a global community in which conflicts become sources of learning, evolution, transcendence, and celebration.
 This is why I propose a Conflict Revolution, a systemic shift away from power- and rights-based approaches to conflict, toward collaborative, interest-based, win-win solutions that allow us to recognize and reconcile our deepest desires and aspirations.